History Of The Ancient India by

 In the 6th and 7th centuries, the first devotional hymns were composed in the

 Tamil language.
-They were copied throughout India and inspired the revival of
+They were copied throughout

 In the 10th century, Muslims used Central Asian nomadic axes, swift-horse horseman